chaos-mesh/website/docs/define-chaos-experiment-scope.md

       - node2
 ```

-### Pod list
+### Pod list Selector

-- Specifies the namespaces and list of the experiment's target Pods.
+- Specifies the namespaces and list of the experiment's target `Pods`.
 - Type of data: key-value pairs.
-The "keys" are the namespaces of the target Pod and the "values" are the target Pod list.
+The "keys" are the namespaces of the target `Pod` and the "values" are the target `Pod` list.
 - If you have specified this selector, Chaos Mesh will **ignore** other configured selectors.

 When you create the experiment using the YAML file, see the following example for selector configuration: